 You looked, and there’s no note like the one above stating that you shouldn’t check in.
-So, you figure that you’re free to follow up when you feel like it, right?
-Not so fast.
+Plus, you didn’t establish a deadline in your pitch.

 What does that mean for you?
 As tempting as it can be to follow up after a mere 24 hours with a seemingly friendly, “Hey, did you see this?” message, it’s smarter to wait a reasonable amount of time before asking about your pitch.

-For this reason, I usually try to avoid following up using a website contact form or some other generic means of communication—unless, of course, the instructions told me to only use that method (remember, following directions is so, so, so important!).
+For this reason, I usually try to avoid following up using a website contact form or some other generic means of communication—unless, of course, the instructions told me to only use that method (remember, following directions is so, so, so important).

-When I find that person?
-I’ll connect on social platforms and do some more digging to see if I can find a personalized email address for that contact.
-That way, I have somebody that I can follow up with directly, which usually always yields better results.
+Plus, now that I have a name, I can do some more digging to see if I can find a personalized email address for that contact.
+That way, I have somebody I can follow up with directly, which usually always yields better results.

-Let’s face it—even the most well-crafted of follow up messages can still be, well, a little annoying.
-You understand the intentions, but that doesn’t necessarily switch off the irritation you feel at having yet another email to deal with, right?
+Think of when someone has sent you one of those infamous “just checking in!” emails.
+You understand the intention, but that doesn’t necessarily switch off the irritation you feel at having yet another email to deal with, right?

 Call it self-deprecating, but I typically like to make mention of my eagerness in my follow-up email.
-Not only does it give me another chance to showcase a bit of my personality and my humor, but it also shows that I sympathize with the person on that receiving end.
+Not only does it give me another chance to showcase a bit of my personality and my humor, but it also shows that I sympathize with the person on the receiving end.